cypress-io/cypress-documentation/source/api/commands/window.md

   .should('equal', 'bar')
 ```

-**Note:** Cypress commands are asynchronous.
-Thus you cannot check property value before the command ran.
+**Note:** Cypress commands are asynchronous, so you cannot check a property value before the Cypress commands ran.

 ```javascript
 it('equals bar', () => {